 The role of trees as an environmental solution is central to the ethos at the Voinovich School, which has been heavily involved in local reforestation efforts in recent years.
 One current focus is planting projects along stream and river banks, also known as riparian zones, which help create a vegetative buffer to improve water quality and promote biodiversity.

-Read on to learn about three current projects that showcase how the Voinovich School’s efforts are branching out in support of the region.
+Read on to learn about three current projects that showcase how the Voinovich School鈥檚 efforts (opens in a new window) are branching out in support of the region.

 Seeds of Sustainability